Jason Bourgeois: Houston Astros

 Bourgeois was claimed off waivers by the Houston Astros on October 26, 2009.

 On January 20, 2010, Bourgeois, who was designated for assignment by the Astros, accepted his assignment to Triple A Round Rock after clearing waivers.

 On June 20, 2010, Bourgeois, Jason Castro and Chris Johnson were added to the major league roster and Casey Daigle, Cory Sullivan and Kevin Cash were designated for assignment.
 Bourgeois played in 69 games for the Astros that year, batting .220 with 3 RBI.
 He also made twelve starts in September and October after starting center fielder Michael Bourn was injured.

 On April 30, 2011, Bourgeois earned his first career walk-off win with a single to left field in the bottom of the ninth inning scoring Bill Hall (who pinch ran for Brett Wallace after he reached base on a walk earlier that inning) from second base to lead the Astros to a 2–1 victory over the Milwaukee Brewers.
 Bourgeois had the other run in that game.
 Overall, it was a breakout game for Bourgeois, as he had a game-high three hits (two singles and a double).
 He also had two stolen bases (second and third consecutively) in the first inning, and would later come home and score a run that inning on a Hunter Pence RBI single.
 Later that year on July 31, he would hit his second major league home run off of Chris Narveson and his former team, the Brewers.
+Bourgeois was recognized by the Houston chapter of the Baseball Writers Association of America (BBWAA) in 2011 as the recipient of the Darryl Kile Good Guy Award.